 Property Name Default Description type - The component type name, needs to be org.apache.flume.channel.kafka.KafkaChannel kafka.bootstrap.servers - List of brokers in the Kafka cluster used by the channel This can be a partial list of brokers, but we recommend at least two for HA.
-The format is comma separated list of hostname:port kafka.topic flume-channel Kafka topic which the channel will use
+The format is comma separated list of hostname:port kafka.topic flume- channel Kafka topic which the channel will use kafka.consumer.group.id flume Consumer group ID the channel uses to register with Kafka.
+Multiple channels must use the same to and group to ensure that when one agent fails another can get the data Note that having non-chann consumers with the same ID can lead to data loss. parseAsFlumeEvent true Expecting Avro datums with FlumeEvent schema in the channel.
+This should be true if Flume source writing to the channel and false if other producers are writing into the topic that the channel is using.
+Flume source messages to Kafka can be parsed outside of Flume by using org.apache.flume.source.avro.AvroFlumeEvent provided by the flume-ng-sdk artifact pollTimeout 500 The amount of time(in milliseconds) to wait in the "poll()" call of the consumer. https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#poll( defaultPartitionId Specifies a Kafka partition ID (integer) for all events in this channel to be sent to, unless overriden by partitionIdHeader.
+By default, if this property is not set, events will be distributed by the Kafka Producer's partitioner - including by key if specified (or by a partitioner specified by kafka.partitioner.class).

-Property Name Default Description kafka.consumer.group.id flume Consumer group ID the channel uses to register with Kafka.
-Multiple channels must use the same topic and group to ensure that when one agent fails another can get the data Note that having non-channel consumers with the same ID can lead to data loss. parseAsFlumeEvent true Expecting Avro datums with FlumeEvent schema in the channel.
-This should be true if Flume source is writing to the channel and false if other producers are writing into the topic that the channel is using.
-Flume source messages to Kafka can be parsed outside of Flume by using org.apache.flume.source.avro.AvroFlumeEvent provided by the flume-ng-sdk artifact migrateZookeeperOffsets true When no Kafka stored offset is found, look up the offsets in Zookeeper and commit them to Kafka.
-This should be true to support seamless Kafka client migration from older versions of Flume.
-Once migrated this can be set to false, though that should generally not be required.
-If no Zookeeper offset is found the kafka.consumer.auto.offset.reset configuration defines how offsets are handled. pollTimeout 500 The amount of time(in milliseconds) to wait in the "poll()" call of the consumer. https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#poll(long) defaultPartitionId Specifies a Kafka partition ID (integer) for all events in this channel to be sent to, unless overriden by partitionIdHeader.
-By default, if this property is not set, events will be distributed by the Kafka Producer's partitioner - including by key if specified (or by a partitioner specified by kafka.partitioner.class). partitionIdHeader - When set, the producer will take the value of the field named using the value of this property from the event header and send the message to the specified partition of the topic.
+Property Name Default Description partitionIdHeader - When set, the producer will take the value of the field named using the value of this property from th event header and send the message to the specified partition of the topic.
 If the value represents an invalid partition the event will not be accepted into the channel.
-If the header value is present then this setting overrides defaultPartitionId. kafka.consumer.auto.offset.reset latest What to do when there is no initial offset in Kafka or if the current offset does not exist any more on the server (e.g. because that data has been deleted): earliest: automatically reset the offset to the earliest offset latest: automatically reset the offset to the latest offset none: throw exception to the consumer if no previous offset is found for the consumer's group anything else: throw exception to the consumer. kafka.producer.security.protocol PLAINTEXT Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
-See below for additional info on secure setup. kafka.consumer.security.protocol PLAINTEXT Same as kafka.producer.security.protocol but for reading/consuming from Kafka. more producer/consumer security props If using SASL_PLAINTEXT, SASL_SSL or SSL refer to Kafka security for additional properties that need to be set on producer/consumer.
+If the header value is present then the setting overrides defaultPartitionId. kafka.consumer.auto.offset.reset latest What to do when there is no initial offset in Kafka or if the current offset does not exist any more on t server (e.g. because that data has been deleted): earliest: automatically reset the offset to the earlie offset latest: automatically reset the offset to the latest offset none: throw exception to the consumer previous offset is found for the consumer's group anything else: throw exception to the consumer. kafka.producer.security.protocol PLAINTEXT Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
+See be for additional info on secure setup. kafka.consumer.security.protocol PLAINTEXT Same as kafka.producer.security.protocol but for reading/consuming from Kafka. more producer/consumer security props If using SASL_PLAINTEXT, SASL_SSL or SSL refer to Kafka security for additional properties that r to be set on producer/consumer.